16:9 background image featuring the Virgin Mary holding a white lily in the style of Gustav Klimt

 By the way, when the Ukraine conflict started, I held an emergency workshop on this topic in the US.
 A fairly large room was filled to capacity, and there was a serious exchange of opinions.

-Additionally, the Vice President of the OpenID Foundation (I am the President) is Ukrainian (and actually comes from a conflict-affected region), so I feel it is important to do this.
+Incidentally, the Vice Chair of the OpenID Foundation (I am the Chair) is Ukrainian (and actually comes from a conflict-affected region), so I feel it is important to do this.

 (Appendix A1) Ave mundi spes Maria (Hail Mary, Hope of the World) - Translation and its Position